IntersectMBO/ouroboros-network/README.md

 The API consists of three layers:

-• mini-protocol API's, which are GADTs for each mini-protocol under `Ouroboros.Network.Protocol` (defined in `ouroboros-network-protocols` package); this hides heavy type machinery of session types.
-One only needs the typed `Peer` type  when one is using `runPeer` or `runPeerPipelined` function and each protocol exposes a function to create it (e.g. `Ouroboros.Network.Protocol.ChainSync.Client.chainSyncClientPeer`)
+• mini-protocol APIs, which are GADTs for each mini-protocol under `Ouroboros.Network.Protocol` (defined in `ouroboros-network-protocols` package); this hides heavy type machinery of session types.
+One only needs the [`Peer`] or [`PeerPipelined`] type  when one is using [`runPeer`] or [`runPeerPipelined`] function and each protocol exposes a function to create it (e.g. [`chainSyncClientPeer`].
+There is also API which allows to run a [`Peer`] or [`PipelinedPeer`] with limits (i.e. per state timeouts & per message size limits).

-• callback `ptcl -> channel -> m ()` where `ptcl` is enumeration for each mini-protocol, this is either `NodeToNodeProtocols` or `NodeToClientProtocols`.
-The callback is wrapped in `OuroborosApplication` GADT which allows to differentiate the initiator / responder (or client / server) callbacks.
+• callback [`MiniProtocolCb`].
+The callback is wrapped in `OuroborosApplication` GADT which allows to differentiate the initiator/responder (or client/server) callbacks.

 • versioning which is a map from version numbers to the above callbacks and version data (the tricky part here is that version data type can be different between different versions; there is a simple way of building this map using a semigroup).
-You can use `simpleSingletonVersion` if your application does not depend on negotiated version data.
-However, `Ouroboros.Network.NodeToNode` and `Ouroboros.Network.NodeToClient` expose `V1` api which hides versioning from the caller.
+You can use [`simpleSingletonVersion`] if your application does not depend on negotiated version data.
+However, [`Ouroboros.Network.NodeToNode`] and [`Ouroboros.Network.NodeToClient`] expose API which hides versioning from the caller.

 ## Demo applications